rioualen/gene-regulation/doc/tutorials.rst

 .. figure:: ../img/fastq_orga.png
    :alt:

-If ytou have paired-ends samples, they should be in the same directory and distinguished using a suffix of any sort.
+If you have paired-ends samples, they should be in the same directory and distinguished using a suffix of any sort.

 .. figure:: ../img/fastq_dir_pe.png